kalyssao/buy-it/app/README.md

-# Should I Buy It? - Frontend
+# Should You Buy That? - Frontend

-A one page web application built with React & styled components, and tested with Jest & Enzyme.
+A one page web application built with React & React Hooks, and tested with Jest & Enzyme.